lnbits/lnbits/docs/guide/extension-install.md

 ![image](https://user-images.githubusercontent.com/2951406/213648543-6c5c8cae-3bf4-447f-8499-344cac61c566.png)

 > **Note**
-> An extension can be listed in more that one repository.
+> An extension can be listed in more than one repository.
 The admin user must select which repository it wants to install from.

 Select the version to be installed (usually the last one) and click `Install`.
 One can also check the `Release Notes` first.